Alaska Court Records

 Juneau, AK 99811–0675

 The Vital Records Department has two offices in Anchorage or Juneau.
-The requestor should visit any of these offices for in-person requests.
+For in-person requests, the requester should visit either of these offices.

-Divorce decrees and divorce case files are obtainable from the Alaska Court System online portal.
-The requester is required to use any of the request forms provided on the website.
+Divorce decrees and divorce case files are available from the Alaska Court System's online portal.
+The requester must use any of the request forms provided on the website.

 Courts in Anchorage, Saint Paul Island, and Sand Point have one request form, while courts in Fairbanks have another request form.
-Different request forms are also provided for courts in Palmer and any other location asides the ones mentioned.
+Different request forms are also provided for courts in Palmer and any other location aside those mentioned.

-For one copy of the requested record, the fee is $5 and each extra copy requested at the same time costs $3.
-The fee for a certified copy is $10 and then $3 for any additional copy.
-Payment can be made by money order or personal check.
+The fee is $5 for one copy of the requested record and $3 for each extra copy requested at the same time.
+The fee for a certified copy is $10, and then $3 for any additional copy.
+Payments are typically made by money order or personal check.

-The completed request form and fee can be submitted by mail, fax, and in person.
+The completed request form and fee may be submitted by mail, fax, or in person.
 The details for submitting the completed request forms are available in the respective forms.

 Who Can Obtain Divorce Records in Alaska?

-Divorce records are private records for the first 50 years after its finalization.
-Within that period, only the parties, close family members, and attorneys can access the records.
-After the expiration of that period, the records become public records.
-As such, the records are accessible to any member of the public.
+Divorce records are private for the first 50 years after their finalization.
+During that period, only the parties, close family members, and attorneys may access the records.
+After the expiration of that period, the records become public records, accessible to any member of the public.

 Are Alaska Divorce Records available online?

-The Health Analytics and Vital Records Division has an online portal through which requesters can order for divorce certificates.
-Because divorce records are generally not public records, requesters cannot view the divorce records on the portal.
+The Health Analytics and Vital Records Division has an online portal through which requesters can order divorce certificates.
+Because divorce records are generally not public, requesters cannot view them on the portal.

-The divorce certificates cannot be obtained online through the portal.
-Rather, the requester can download the application form and make the request by fax, mail, or in person.
+Divorce certificates cannot be obtained online through the portal.
+Rather, the requester may download the application form and request it by fax, mail, or in person.

-Requesters of divorce case files and divorce decrees can also visit the Alaska Court System’s website.
+Requesters of divorce case files and divorce decrees may also obtain copies by visiting the Alaska Court System's website.
 Like the Vital Records portal, the site makes request forms available.
-The forms would, however, be submitted in person, by email, fax, or mail.
+However, the forms must be submitted in person, by email, fax, or mail.

-Pursuant to § 40.25.120 of the 2019 Alaska Statutes, divorce records being a record of vital statistics are not public records.
-This means that there would ordinarily be no need to have divorce records sealed.
-However, § 18.50.310 of the same statute makes divorce records public records 50 years after its occurrence.
-Therefore the need to seal divorce records can arise.
+Pursuant to § 40.25.120 of the 2019 Alaska Statutes, divorce records, being a record of vital statistics, are not public records.
+This means there would ordinarily be no need to have divorce records sealed.
+However, § 18.50.310 of the same statute makes divorce records public records 50 years after their occurrence.
+Therefore, the need to seal divorce records can arise.

-The party requesting that the record be sealed can fill a request to seal form, asking the court to seal the entire divorce case file or specific documents.
-The judge has complete discretion to either grant or refuses the petition.
+The party requesting that the record be sealed can fill out a request to seal form, asking the court to seal the entire divorce case file or specific documents.
+The judge has complete discretion to either grant or refuse the petition.

 - The threat of injury to persons